Which one would we choose?

 - The iO looks quite different to the Genius 9000, with a more premium design.

-- The Genius 9000 is available in 6 colour options (white, rose gold, silver, orchid purple, black and midnight black) compared to the 4 of the iO (white alabaster, black onyx, violet ametrine and rose quartz).
+- The Genius 9000 is available in 6 colour options (white, rose gold, silver, orchid purple, black and midnight black) compared to the 1 of the iO (black onyx).

 - The iO has a colour OLED display built into the handle (black & white on Series 7).